A grind is a terrible thing to waste.

 6. Spilled coffee on your shirt?
 Brown tie-dye is here.

-8. Impress your spouse, or mom, with better food — made with coffee.
+8. Make better food with coffee.

 Well, there you have it.
 Eight creative ways to recycle your used coffee grounds and reduce needless waste.
-From ridding your dog of fleas to impressing your mom with cake, you now have the know-how to create a new set of fun and sustainable habits.
+From ridding your dog of fleas to impressing your mom with cookies, you now have the know-how to create a new set of fun and sustainable habits.